boost-ext/di/doc/tutorial.md

 };
 ```

-Please, notice that `text_view` doesn't require any constructor parameters, whilst `gui_view` does.
+Please notice that `text_view` doesn't require any constructor parameters, whilst `gui_view` does.

-So, what will happen right now, when we try to create an `app`?
+So what happens now, when we try to create an `app`?

 ```cpp
 auto app = make_injector().create<app>();